stephengold/Maud/README.md

 inclines toward the camera or away from it.
 You can toggle this inclination using the "S" shortcut key.

-The pose has many uses.
+The displayed pose has many uses.
 For instance:
 To create a new, zero-length animation from the pose, select "Animations -> Add new -> Pose".
-To insert keyframes (and replace any pre-existing keyframes) at the current time in the loaded animation, select "Animations -> Insert keyframes".
+To insert keyframes (and replace any pre-existing keyframes) at the current time in the loaded animation, select "Animations -> Edit -> Insert keyframes".
 To insert a keyframe (or replace the pre-existing keyframe) at the current time in the selected bone track, select "Keyframe -> Insert from pose".
-To replace all keyframes in the selected bone track, use the "Set all to pose" buttons in the "Keyframe Tool" ("Keyframe -> Tool").
+To alter all keyframes in the selected bone track, use the "Set all to pose" buttons in the "Keyframe Tool" ("Keyframe -> Tool").

-You can use the pose like a paste buffer, to copy bone transforms from one time to another.
+You can use the displayed pose like a paste buffer, to copy bone transforms from one time to another.
 For this to work, you must "freeze" the pose so Maud won't overwrite it as soon as you change the animation time.